Covid 19 and Child Depression

 - what do I do If I Think My Child or Adolescent is Depressed

 A good rule to remember is if you have any concerns about your child is to go to the pediatrician first.
 Before making a diagnosis of anxiety or depression, it is important to rule out any other medical problems.
 If all checks out medically try to find a healthy child or adolescent psychotherapist.
 If your child is under ten years of age, it is always good to visit at least three therapists and see who you like best and who will work best with your child.
 If your child is over ten years of age, it is important to take your son or daughter with you to meet the therapists

 Treatment for children and adolescents can involve a whole team of people.
 Participate in a variety of interventions given the needs of the child and the parent’s can be the side.
 Some of these treatment methods include:

 - Talk Therapy- Children and especially adolescents often prefer to speak with someone outside of their family or social circle.
 They want to be understood and feel safe not to be judged.
-My job is to help them to express feelings and understand reasons for behavior.
+My job is to help them to express their feelings and understand the reasons for their behavior.

 - Play Therapy

 - Family Therapy- Families can be complicated.
 Each member has his/her needs temperament and usually fulfills a role in the household.
 Sometimes one child is brought to therapy and in the literature is called the identified patient.
 The child or adolescent that is the identified patient is often acting out problems in the dynamic of the entire family.

 - Divorced or Blended Families- Often children need to come to sessions with each set of parents separately.